Trump to offer U.S. farmers billions to ease trade pain

 Shares of farm-related companies rose following reports of the financial assistance, which raised the prospect that farmers will have more to spend on tractors and other farm gear.

+Soybean futures <0#S:> also rose as traders bet farm aid would improve demand, reducing a current surplus supply.

-The USDA did not immediately comment.
-Farmers have been a particular target in the current clash over trade policy as other countries seek to retaliate for President Donald Trump’s duties on Chinese goods as well as on steel and aluminum imports from the European Union, Canada and Mexico.
+Farmers have been a particular target in the current clash over trade policy as other countries seek to retaliate for Trump’s duties on Chinese goods as well as on steel and aluminum imports from the European Union, Canada and Mexico.
 Those affected economies have in turn targeted U.S. agricultural products, including soybeans, dairy, meat, produce and liquor.

 Some manufacturers will view the subsidies to farmers as “frustrating,” according to a representative of a manufacturing coalition working on trade issues, speaking on condition of anonymity pending the official announcement.